-- 1 Select File -> Quit editable profile on the menu bar to delete the profile in the editable buffer. - 2 Click the left mouse button on the profile you wish to copy. - The new editable profile will then be drawn. - → Refer page 340 for further information.
+- 1 Select File -> Quit editable profile on the menu bar to delete the profile in the editable buffer. - 2 Make sure that your two static buffers contain at least one profile. - 3 Click the left mouse button on the profile you wish to copy. - The new editable profile will then be drawn. - → Refer page 345 for further information.